 - Driving time: 2 h

 Most visitors come to Saguaro National Park to see the towering saguaro cactus in its native environment.
-Some of the cacti become more than 50 feet (15 m) tall and biologists claim that they can reach 200 years of age.
+Some of the cacti become more than 50 feet (15 m) tall, and biologists claim that they can reach as much as 200 years of age.

 Saguaro National Park is divided into two separate park districts.
 You find Rincon Mountain District to the east of Tucson and Tucson Mountain District to the west.
 Both districts contain the majestic saguaro cactus.